yanyanzl/yanyanzl/conda.md

 ### To see if a specific package is installed in an environment, in your terminal window or an Anaconda Prompt, run:

-conda list -n myenv scipy
+- conda list -n myenv scipy

+### creat new virtural enviorenment for the new project
+- conda create -n financial-analysis
+- conda activate financial-analysis
+- conda install -c conda-forge numpy scipy pandas matplotlib sympy cython spyder-kernels requests multitasking lxml tqdm